ralphcasipe1/just-do-the-testing/README.md

 ## Why write a test?

 First of all anyone who has ever done manual testing knows that it's slow, boring and error-prone.
-By writing automated tests we are trrying to remove -- or at the very least improve -- on these pain points.
+By writing automated tests we are trying to remove -- or at the very least improve -- on these pain points.

 We want to move fast, with confidence that things work.
 That's why tests should:
 - Give us confidence that the code does what it should.
-- Provide feedback that is fast, accurate, reliable and predictable
+- Provide feedback that is fast, accurate, reliable and predictable.
 - Make maitenance easier, something that is commonly overlooked when writing tests.

 ## ☯️ The Way of Testing